EFCC arrests fake Magu — Nigeria Today

 EFCC arrests fake Magu

-The Economic and Financial Crimes Commission (EFCC) says it has arrested one Felix Idowu for allegedly impersonating its Acting Chairman, Mr Ibrahim Magu.
-In a statement on Wednesday, Spokesman of the commission, Mr Wilson Uwujaren, said the suspect was a real estate agent and graduate of Political Science.
-Uwujaren said Idowu was found with documents […]
+In a statement on Wednesday, Spokesman of the commission, Mr Wilson Uwujaren, said the suspect was a real estate agent and a graduate of political science.

-The post EFCC arrests fake Magu appeared first on The Herald Nigeria Newspaper.
+Uwujaren said Idowu was found with documents which had the forged signature of the EFCC boss and would be charged to court as soon as the investigation was concluded.

+“Prior to his arrest, the EFCC received intelligence report that the suspect, while posing as an operative of the EFCC, requested for money in order ‘to kill’ a petition purportedly written against the complainant.

 Learn how to make money online.
 Click here